Khendi1/PVS/README.md

 ## Pending Features & Issue Tracking

-This project is meant to be my fun, relaxing, creative exploration, not a demonstration of proper project management techniques.
+This project is meant to be a fun, relaxing, creative exploration, not a demonstration of proper project management techniques.
 Instead of tying up precious creative time with Github issue tracking, task tags (i.e. TODO, BUG, etc.) are instead stored inline.
 The VSCode TODO Tree extension is useful for displaying these tags using various views.

 ## Background and Inspiration

 My journey into video art was inspired by [this video](https://www.youtube.com/watch?v=D3eHKI0nvKA), which was graciously provided by the algorithm.
 In describing his kinetic video feedback synthesizer masterpeice, Dave Blair explains why his machine must use an expensive field-monitor commonly used in movie production, as it offers analog knobs to manipulate image properties.
 While this requirement makes sense for his application, I was inspired to explore a purely code-based solution, with the original intention to solder up an HID-capable MCU + encoders and interface it to a basic openCV program.

-I have since pivoted to using off-the-shelf MIDI controllers to emulate effects normally acheived through analog video synthesis modules and mixers (feedback, oscillators, sync modulation), as well as early digital animation techniques (perlin noise, fractal noise, [metaballs](https://steve.hollasch.net/cgindex/misc/metaballs.html), plasma, moire, etc.), op art, and
+I have since pivoted to using off-the-shelf MIDI controllers to emulate effects normally acheived through analog video synthesis modules and mixers (feedback, oscillators, sync modulation), as well as early digital animation techniques (perlin noise, fractal noise, [metaballs](https://steve.hollasch.net/cgindex/misc/metaballs.html), plasma, moire, etc.), op art and stuff.

 ## Optional Off-The-Shelf Hardware